Shrew Quickstart

 chimera weasel that pins three

-benchmark harness for Aider Polyglot and GAIA.
+Polyglot and GAIA.

-The headline thesis: most “the model can’t code” complaints are really “the scaffold is too rich for this model”.
+Headline thesis: most “the model can’t code” complaints are really “the scaffold is too rich for this model”.
 Shrew exists to make a 9B–35B parameter local model feel like a competent coding collaborator by tightening the harness around it.

 Prerequisites